 Therefore, apart from the general requirements listed earlier, you are expected to contribute to the general aims of the QSC program (http://www.quantumsc.nl/ABOUT-QSC2/About-QSC/) for the duration of the grant, research-wise in so far as they pertain to cryptology.
 You will also find synergy with the QSC-research (and other research) ongoing within the Cryptology Group at CWI.
 There is substantial collaboration on QSC research between the Cryptology Group and the Mathematical Institute at Leiden University.

-The position is located at the CWI and as such there are no teaching requirements.
-However, you are expected to collaborate on the development of course material in quantum software, and occasionally teach a course on this material at the University of Amsterdam.
+The position is located at the CWI and hosted by the Cryptology Group.
+As such there are no teaching requirements.
+However, you are expected to collaborate on the development of course material on relevant cryptologic topics and occasionally teach a course on this material at Leiden University.

 We especially invite qualified women to apply.

 The position is initially for three or five years depending on knowledge and experience.
 Consideration for a tenured position at the start may be given to exceptionally well-qualified individuals.
 At the end of a successful tenure track term a permanent scientific staff position will be offered.
 Criteria for evaluation comprise a track record of publications that is well above average, and the ability to acquire funding and to build up an (inter)national network and reputation and to supervise PhD’s.
 You will get start-up package consisting of a PhD and a postdoc position, to enable a quick start of your research program.